Book – As A Man Thinketh (Review)

-As a man thinketh, so is he; written on the basis of Biblical verse (Prov.
-23: 7) “As a man thinketh in his heart, so is he as an essay of merely 68 pages and yet has become highly popular and recommend book by most of the self – help authors.
+As a Man Thinketh, so is he; written based on Biblical verse (Prov.
+23: 7) “As a Man Thinketh in his heart, so is he as an essay of merely 68 pages and yet has become highly popular and recommended the Book by most of the self – help authors.

-The published in 1903 more than 100 years ago is as relevant today, as it was at the time of its initial publishing.
-The book captures power of thought really well.
+The Book was published in 1903 over 100 years ago and is as relevant today as it was initially.
+The Book captures the power of thought well.

 About the Author –

 James Allen was a British writer.
-He worked in several jobs before devoting fully to writing in 1902, after publishing his first book in 1901, From Poverty to power.
-He wrote more than 18 books after that, though he is widely known for his book As a man thinketh.
+He worked several jobs before devoting himself to writing in 1902, after publishing his first Book in 1901, From Poverty to Power.
+He wrote over 18 books after that, though he is widely known for his Book As a Man Thinketh.

-All his works was developed from his strong belief in the teachings of bible, as well as Asian religions.
-He urges readers to read his work with an open mind and reflect on it before accepting or rejecting the idea and whether to work on it.
+All his works were developed from his strong belief in the Bible’s teachings and Asian religions.
+He urges readers to read his career with an open mind and reflect on it before accepting or rejecting the ideas.

 About the Book –

-Author claims and goes on to explain that all we are is the result of what we have thought.
-Hence, each one of us have power to form our character and create our own happiness.
+The author claims and goes on to explain that all we are is the result of what we have thought.
+Hence, each one of us has the power to form our character and create our happiness.

-Few Points that really stands out in the book –
+A Few Points That Stand Out in the Book –

-- As plants are springs from the seeds, so are all our actions springs from our seeds of thoughts and couldn’t have appeared without them.
+- As plants spring from seeds, so do all our actions spring from our sources of thoughts and couldn’t have appeared without them.

-- Action is blossom of thought, and joy and sorrow are its fruits; thus do we garner in the sweet and bitter harvest of our own thoughts.
-So if we have evil thoughts, we will suffer pain; if we have pure thoughts joy will follow.
+- Action is the blossom of thought, and joy and sorrow are its fruits; thus, we garner in our thoughts’ sweet and bitter harvest.
+So if we have evil thoughts, we will suffer pain; if we have pure ideas, joy will follow.

-- Think of our mind as garden, whether we sow desired seeds or let it run wild, it will bring forth of its own.
+- Think of our mind as a garden; whether we sow desired seeds or let it run wild, it will bring forth its own.

-- We cannot directly choose our circumstances, but we choose our thoughts and so, indirectly yet surely shape our circumstances.
+- We cannot directly choose our circumstances, but we choose our thoughts indirectly yet shape our events.

 - We don’t attract what we want, but what we are.
-Our wishes and prayers are materialized only when it is in harmony with our thoughts and actions.
+Our wishes and prayers materialize only when they harmonize with our thoughts and actions.

-Change of diet will not help us if we will not change our thoughts.
+- A diet change will not help us if we do not change our thoughts.
 When thoughts are made pure, impure food is no longer desired.

-- To put away aimlessness and weakness and to begin to think with purpose is to enter the rank of those strong ones who recognize failure only as one of the pathways to attainment, who makes all conditions serve them, and who think strongly, attempt fearlessly, and accomplish masterfully.
+- To put away aimlessness weakness and to begin to think with purpose is to enter the rank of those strong ones who recognize failure only as one of the pathways to attainment, who make all conditions serve them, and who think strongly, attempt fearlessly, and accomplish masterfully.

-- All that we achieve and all that we fail to achieve is the direct result of our own thoughts.
-Our weakness and strength, purity and impurity, are our own and not another’s.
+- All that we achieve and fail to achieve is the direct result of our thoughts.
+Our weakness and strength, purity and impurity, are our own.

-- Our suffering and our happiness are evolved from within.
-As we think, so we are; as we continue to think, so we remain.
+- Our suffering and our happiness evolved from within.
+As we think, so we are; as we continue to believe, so we remain.

 - They who would accomplish little must sacrifice little; they who would achieve much must sacrifice much; they who would attain highly must sacrifice greatly.

-- Dream lofty dreams, cherish our visions.
-All that we see, all the advancement in the world, was once and for a time was dream.
+- Dream lofty dreams, and cherish our visions.
+All that we see, all the advancement in the world, was once and for a time a plan.

-- Your circumstance may be uncongenial, but they shall not long remain so if you but perceive your dream and strive to reach it. you cannot travel within and stand still without.
+- Your circumstances may be uncongenial, but they shall not long remain so if you but perceive your dream and strive to reach it.
+You cannot travel within and stand still without.

 - We become calm in the measure that we understand ourselves as thought-evolved beings.

-Last Statements in the book is really thought-provoking –
+The last Statements in the Book are thought-provoking –

 In the ocean of life, the isles of blessedness are smiling, and the sunny shore of your ideal awaits your coming.
 Keep your hand firmly upon the helm of thought.
-In the bark of your soul reclines the commanding master; He does but sleep; wake him.
+In the bark of your soul reclines the commanding Master; He does but sleeps; wake him.
 Self-control is strength.
-Right thought is mastery.
+The right idea is mastery.
 Calmness is power.
 Say unto your heart, “Peace, be still!”

-I have also created video of few quotes from the book – Hope you like it.
-Please subscribe to my YouTube channel – Myread4change
+I have also created a video of a few quotes from the Book – I hope you like it.
+Please subscribe to my YouTube channel – Myread4change.

-This is one book that everyone need to read not only once, but at least once a month.
-This could definitely work as anchor and we need to come back to it again and again as challenges of life surrounds us.
-This could certainly give perspective in to what matters and how we create meaningful life.
+This is one Book that everyone needs to read not only once but at least once a month.
+This could work as an anchor, and we need to return to it repeatedly as life challenges surround us.